 The year is 2017, and the contents of your spit can now be analyzed to approximate where your great, great grandparents were born.

-With ancestry-determining DNA kits like AncestryDNA, 23andme and MyHeritage, a report of your entire ethnic and racial makeup can be handed right to you, complete with pretty graphs, maps and labels that would make any stats nerd’s heart soar.
+With ancestry-determining DNA kits like AncestryDNA, 23andme and MyHeritage — three of the best DNA ancestry tests that you can use — a report of your entire ethnic and racial makeup can be handed right to you, complete with pretty graphs, maps and labels that would make any stats nerd’s heart soar.
 Questions you’ve had about your ancestors for years and years can be answered within weeks if you’re willing to offer up some dough, properly salivate (placing some decadent chocolate lava cake just out of reach will do the trick), follow instructions and wait patiently for your results.

 Even if you’re skeptical about the whole thing, you have to admit—the fact that this is even a feasible topic of discussion is pretty cool.
 Humans have been fascinated about their origins since the beginning of time, and they’ve typically relied on word-of-mouth, forensics and deeply rooted beliefs to solve and perpetuate these epic mysteries.
 Family members gather around as the eldest passes on tales of immigration and hardship, anthropologists and archaeologists spend their careers exploring and excavating, and writers and filmmakers spin their creative wheels to depict adventures that chronicle the past—all in pursuit of constructing narratives of humanity and individual lives.